Skip to content

 type string required

 The type of tool.
-Always set to fileSearch.
+Always set to file_search.

 vector_store_ids array required